 In an immunised person, just wash the minor injury with soap and water; nothing else needs to be done.
-There is no need for tetanus toxoid, mercurochrome ("red" medicine), tincture iodine, handy plast or band-aid.
+There is no need for tetanus toxoid, mercurochrome ("red" medicine), tincture iodine or band-aid.

 If the skin is broken and the finger is bleeding profusely, place your thumb and forefinger on either side of the finger at the joint where the finger starts.
 This will stop the blood from flowing to the end of the finger.
 If the pain and swelling does not subside within a day, put your child's arm in a sling.
 Make her move her elbow around to prevent it from stiffening.